This ultimate how to plan a trip guide will transform your destination daydreams into travel reality within just 15 easy-to-follow steps.

 - Do you need to get a second job or a second income to bulk your budget out?

 - Do you have any cash in reserve in case of emergency?

 Before you start dreaming of your 2 week luxury beach vacation to the Maldives or 3 months backpacking through Australia and New Zealand, you need to be realistic about your budget.

 A good rule of thumb is to consider yours destinations around your budget.

 Instead, consider your budget and travel to a place where that same amount of money will allow you to have a much better experience.

 See how much we spent in 1 month in Vietnam to use as a reference for travel costs.

 If you are planning a short vacation, you will have much more control over finances.
 You know you’re going to get paid from your job again, so a splurge isn’t out of the question.

 In contrast, long term travelers will constantly be checking finances.
 Once they leave for their trip – that digital bank balance value will decrease every single day until the end.

-Now and only now – despite wanting nothing else but to start planning your travel itinerary – it is time to plan your travel destination and / or route.
+Now and only now, despite wanting nothing else but to start planning your travel itinerary.
+It is time to plan your travel destination and route.